U.S. retail sales barely rise; import prices drop

 Auto sales fell 0.8 percent in August after slipping 0.1 percent in July.
 Receipts at service stations surged 1.7 percent, likely reflecting gasoline prices, which have risen by about 32 cents per gallon this year according to data from the U.S. Energy Information Administration.

 Sales at clothing stores fell 1.7 percent, the biggest drop since February 2017, after accelerating 2.2 percent in July.
+The plunge in clothing store receipts likely reflects a sharp drop in apparel prices in August, which was the biggest since 1949.

-Receipts at furniture stores fell 0.3 percent and sales at building material stores were unchanged last month.
+Sales at furniture stores fell 0.3 percent and receipts at building material stores were unchanged last month.

 But there were increases in online and mail-order retail sales and Americans also spent a bit more at restaurants and bars.
 Spending at hobby, musical instrument and book stores rose after declining for several months.